critesjosh/exploring-ethereum/geth-send-tx.md

 ### Mining the private chain

-Since the private blockchain is maintaing consensus using proof of work, we need to mine new blocks in order to process transactions.
+Since the private blockchain is maintaining consensus using proof of work, we need to mine new blocks in order to process transactions.

 To start mining, just run `miner.start()`.
 Geth needs to build a DAG before the miner starts, but once it does that it will start mining blocks on the private chain.
 After a few blocks are mined, stop it with `miner.stop()`.
 [See this link](https://ethereum.stackexchange.com/questions/1993/what-actually-is-a-dag) for more information about what is going on when geth is creating a DAG.